Hyde Park and Regent's Park bombings: Hyde Park bombing

 At 10:43 am, a nail bomb exploded in the boot of a blue Morris Marina parked on South Carriage Drive in Hyde Park.
 The bomb comprised 25 lb of gelignite and 30 lb of nails.
 It exploded as soldiers of the Household Cavalry, Queen Elizabeth II's official bodyguard regiment, were passing.
 They were taking part in their daily Changing of the Guard procession from their barracks in Knightsbridge to Horse Guards Parade.
 Three soldiers of the Blues and Royals were killed immediately, and another, their standard-bearer, died from his wounds three days later.
 The other soldiers in the procession were badly wounded, and a number of civilians were injured.
 Seven of the regiment's horses were also killed or had to be euthanised because of their injuries.
 Explosives experts believed that the Hyde Park bomb was remotely triggered by an IRA member inside the park.

 Regent's Park bombing

 The second attack happened at 12:55 pm, when a bomb exploded underneath a bandstand in Regent's Park.
-Thirty military bandsmen of the Royal Green Jackets were on the stand performing music from Oliver! to a crowd of 120 people.
+Thirty military bandsmen of the Band of the 1st Battalion, Royal Green Jackets were on the stand performing music from Oliver! to a crowd of 120 people.

 It was the first in a series of advertised lunchtime concerts there.
 Six of the bandsmen were killed outright and the rest were wounded; a seventh died of his wounds on 1 August.
 At least eight civilians were also injured.
 The bomb had been hidden under the stand some time before and triggered by a timer.
 Unlike the Hyde Park bomb, it contained no nails and seemed to be designed to cause minimal harm to bystanders.